google/pepper.js/README.md

 ### Implementation Errata ###
 The Graphics2D and Graphics3D interfaces will automatically swap buffers every frame, even if Flush or SwapBuffers is not called.
 This behavior should not be noticeable for most applications.
 Explicit swapping could be emulated by creating an offscreen buffer, but this would cost time and memory.

+Graphics3D may not strictly honor `PP_GRAPHICS3DATTRIB_*` parameters but best effort will be made to do something reasonable.
+[WebGL](https://www.khronos.org/registry/webgl/specs/1.0/) provides less control than PPAPI, and ppapi.js is implemented on top of WebGL.
+For example, if a 24-bit depth buffer is requested there will be a depth buffer but WebGL only makes guarantees that depth buffers are at least 16 bits.

 Using BGRA image formats will result in a silent performance penalty.
 In general, web APIs tend to be strongly opinionated that premultiplied RGBA is the image format that should be used.
 Any other format must be manually converted into premultiplied RGBA.